MEITREX/content_service/api.md

     Only content that the user can access will be considered.
     The contents will be ranked by suggested date, with the most overdue or most urgent content first.

+    🔒 The user must have access to the courses containing the chapters with the given ids, otherwise an error is thrown.

 </td>
 </tr>